lightsofapollo/aws-lambda-ideas/README.md

   - Iterate through each package: derive name of function from hash of repository name + path
      1. Call get function
         a.
 Function does not exist go to 2.
         b.
-Function exists and description contains current revision of directory go to 4.
+Function exists and description contains current revision of directory continue to next package.

      2. Bundle package.
-Initiate upload of package with hash as function name and the description as follows:
+Initiate upload of package with hash as function name and the description as follows: `<repository path>@<revision>`

-        `<repository path>@<revision>`

      3. Continue to next package.

 The above could be run as multiple tasks/functions (one checking for updates another running updates).